 omitted output

-Task 18: Add the following loopback interface on router R3
+Task 18: Add the following loopback interface to router R3

 Router R3